 Walk n' Roll brings together passionate people committed to raising funds in support of children and families facing special health challenges.
 Thanks to your generous contribution, our pediatric specialists can partner with families to make our many innovative therapies and medical treatments more personalized and effective...so that ALL children can reach their full potential.
-Funds raised at this year's Walk n' Roll will support the programs and services at our New Brunswick site.
+Funds raised at this year's Walk n' Roll will support our COVID-19 Emergency Response Fund or the hospital's greatest need.

 Cooper was only 5 years old she contracted Epstein Barre, better known as Mono.
 Her parents assumed that after a few weeks of rest she would be back to school, but only a day after her diagnosis, Cooper couldn’t sit up on her own or walk.
 She was paralyzed from the chest down.

 Diagnosed with ADEM, acute disseminated encephalomyelitis, an auto-immune disease, Cooper was immediately transferred to PSE&G Children’s Specialized Hospital in New Brunswick where she received rehabilitative care over the course of two months.

 Hear from her mother, Jennifer, why she participates in Walk n' Roll every year.

 My life as a kid with cerebral palsy was challenging.
 When I was younger, it was hard for me to make friends and adapt to a traditional school setting because I was always “different” and didn’t look like the other students.
 But when I came to Children’s Specialized Hospital, I remember feeling like it was my second home!
 From the moment I entered the building, I felt like people saw ME and not my disability and my wheelchair.